 Eric Werskey joined the Iowa track and field program in August 2017 after two seasons at California State University Northridge.

 In his first season at Iowa, Werskey led the Hawkeyes to four All-America honors, four school records, and two Big Ten championships.
 Laulauga Tausaga set school records in the indoor and outdoor shot put, weight throw, and discus.
 She won Big Ten titles in the outdoor discus and shot put, and was a first team All-American in both events, placing fourth at the NCAA Outdoor Championships.
 Werskey guided Reno Tuufuli to first-team All-America honors in men’s discus, and honorable mention accolades in shot put.
-Tuffuli was a silver medalist in the Big Ten indoor shot put, and placed runner-up in the Big Ten outdoor discus.
-He also won a Drake Relays championships in the shot put.
+Tuufuli was a silver medalist in the Big Ten indoor shot put, and placed runner-up in the Big Ten outdoor discus.
+He also won a Drake Relays championship in the shot put.

 In 2016, Werskey made an immediate impact with the CSUN throwers.
 Brianna Cueva and Daniel Swarbrick each won the discus at the 2016 Big West Outdoor Track & Field Championships.
 In the shot put, Dawaun Lucas and Zachary Rosales placed second and third while Cueva took a third in the event as well.